 - How many employees you have, if any

 Every business, freelancer, or hobbyist who performs services in exchange for money should likely have, at a minimum, general liability insurance coverage.
 A BOP is a safe and affordable way to cover most photographers from any potential liability issues that most photography businesses will face in the lifetime of their operation.

 Many individual photographers who only perform services every once in a while think they don’t need any insurance because they aren’t an official business or aren’t at risk because they only perform services for friends and family.
-This is incorrect because not only is your equipment at stake but also your clients, even if they're family, will likely want financial protection in case something goes wrong while you're working.
-In order to truly be protected and have peace of mind in your endeavors, you should find an insurance policy that works for you and your business.
+This is incorrect because not only is your equipment at stake, but also your clients, even if they're family, will likely want financial protection in case something goes wrong while you're working.
+To truly be protected and have peace of mind in your endeavors, you should find an insurance policy that works for you and your business.

 The list of the specialty types of photographers that need insurance includes:

 We looked at more than 18 of the best insurance companies to determine what their coverage options look like for photographers and videographers.
 We compared factors such as coverage options, whether they focus on photographers, how much each policy or add-on costs, and what current customers have to say.
 With this information, we narrowed the list to our top five photography insurance providers.